-Samantha Bee Breaks Down America's 100-Year-History Of Screwing Puerto Rico
+Samantha Bee Breaks Down America's 100-Year History Of Screwing Puerto Rico

 “If you’re shocked by this, then you are not Puerto Rican,” said Bee.
 “Truth is, we’ve been treating them like the unwelcome nephew under America’s stairs for more than a century.”

-Aided by “Hamilton” star Javier Muñoz, who has family on the island, Bee then dissected its history of “getting screwed with their pantalones on by the United States.”
+Aided by “Hamilton” star Javier Muñoz, who has family on the island, Bee then dissected the island’s history of “getting screwed with their pantaloones on by the United States.”

 Check out the whole segment above.